Little Karimun

-Little Karimun (Karimun Kecil or Pulau Anak in Indonesian) is an island in the Strait of Malacca, about 58 km west of Batam and 35 km south-west of Singapore.
+Little Karimun (Karimun Kecil or Karimun Anak in Indonesian) is an unhabited island in the Strait of Malacca, about 58 km west of Batam and 35 km south-west of Singapore.
 It belongs to the Karimun Regency of the Riau Islands Province of Indonesia.
 It is located just off the east coast of Sumatra.

+Geography

 Little Karimun lies just to the north-east of Great Karimun, from which it is separated by a deep channel about 800 m wide.
 Its highest point is 377 m above sea level.
 It is hilly with fertile soil.

 The northern tip of Little Karimun is one of the baseline points that define the legal boundaries of Indonesia.(1°09′59″N 103°23′20″E).